 - Upset stomach and bowels

-Individuals struggling with an addiction to stimulants, whether prescribed or illegal, will need a period of detoxification before beginning a treatment program.
+Individuals struggling with stimulant addiction, whether prescribed or illegal, will need a period of detoxification before beginning addiction treatment.
 Going through withdrawal can be extremely uncomfortable.
 In a detox center, the individual receives 24-hour monitoring and medical supervision in case of an emergency.
+Going through detox is an important first step to treat stimulant dependence.

 Common behavioral therapies are: